phenax/typed-regex/docs/API.md

 ## Methods

 #### `captures`
-Extract the typed capture groups from the regular expression Returns capture groups of type [RegExCaptureResult](#RegExCaptureResult).
+Extract the typed capture groups from the regular expression.
+Returns capture groups of type [RegExCaptureResult](#RegExCaptureResult).

 **Signature -**